Killiam-Toshiro/skills-resolve-merge-conflicts/resume.md

 # GitHub Teacher

-Charting the knowledge of the Internet, just like Galileo charted the star
+Charting the knowledge of the Internet, just like Galileo charted the start.

 ## Experience